zaikio/zai-docs/docs/guide/loom/README.md

 Loom is a system to handle events between applications on the platform.

-When a developer registers an application in the Directory two list of events can be configured
+When a developer registers an application in the Zaikio Hub two list of events can be configured

   - events which are fired by the application
   - events to which the application wants to subscribe